facebookresearch/fastText/README.md

 ### Building with Docker

-If you inted to build with Docker, a Docker file is available here [fastText-Docker](https://github.com/xeb/fastText-docker).
+If you intend to build with Docker, a Docker file is available here [fastText-Docker](https://github.com/xeb/fastText-docker).

 ## Example use cases